JNovoaR/PMIDigest/README.md

 # PMIDigest

-PMIDigest generates an interface designed for an easier and more comprehensive exploration of a set of publications from PubMed or other sources.
-It allows revising the articles sorting them by different criteria, classifying in subgroups, highlighting important information or exploring their citation network, among other things.
+PMIDigest helps summarizing and digesting large sets of publications from PubMed or other sources.
+It generates an interactive web report which allows revising the articles sorting them by different criteria, classifying in subgroups, highlighting important information or exploring their citation network, among other things.

-PMIDigest creates an .html file (meant to be run locally on your web browser) by running a script from the command shell.
+From the input set of articles, PMIDigest creates a local .html file that can be interatively visualizal with a web browser.

 ## 1.- How to use PMIDigest?
 Step by step guide